A Guide to Stress Test Reason, Procedure, Risks and Results

 The types of stress tests include:

-Standard or regular stress test (exercise stress test or treadmill test) involves walking on a treadmill or pedaling a stationary bicycle.
-If you cannot exercise due to a medical condition, your doctor may give you a medication called dobutamine to make you heart work as hard as it would during exercise.
-This is called a pharmacological or dobutamine stress test.
+- Standard or regular stress test: This is also called an exercise stress test.
+It involves walking on a treadmill or pedaling a stationary bicycle.
+If a medical condition prevents you from exercising, your doctor may suggest medication to mimic the stress on your heart during exercise.
+When medication is used, the test may be called a pharmacologic stress test.

-Nuclear stress test involves using an IV radioactive dye and taking pictures of your heart during a stress test.
+- Nuclear stress test: This test uses a radioactive dye given through an IV.
+It shows how well blood is flowing to the heart during exercise or medication.
 Nuclear stress tests include a thallium stress test, sestamibi (Cardiolite) stress test, and PET (positron emission tomography) stress test.

-Stress echocardiogram uses sound waves to take moving pictures of your heart during a stress test.
+- Stress echocardiogram: The stress echocardiogram uses sound waves to take moving pictures of your heart.

 Doctors use stress tests to help diagnose or monitor the following conditions:

-Cardiac arrhythmias including heartbeats that are too fast, too slow, or irregular, especially arrhythmias that occur during exercise
+- cardiac arrhythmias, including heartbeats that are too fast, too slow, or irregular

-Congenital heart defects, birth defects of the heart
+- congenital heart defects, or birth defects of the heart

-Heart valve disease including narrowed valves and leaky valves
+- heart valve disease, including narrowed or leaky valves

 Your doctor may also perform a stress test to: